 Garcilaso de la Vega (1609)

-Garcilaso de la Vega (Royal Comments of the Incas, 1609) explains that:
+Garcilaso de la Vega (Royal Commentary of the Incas, 1609) explains that:

-“A network of underground passages, as long as the towers themselves were all connected.
-The system was composed of streets and malls starting in all directions, all with identical doors.
-It was so complicated that even the bravest did not venture into the labyrinth without an orientation guide that consisted of a roll of rope or thick brabant attached to the entrance door to be unwound as it advanced through the tunnels.
-As a child I used to go to the fort with the boys my age, but we did not dare to go far, always staying in places where there was sunlight, because we were very afraid of getting lost, after hearing all the stories that Indians told us about the place ………. “
+“A network of underground passages, as long as the towers themselves were connected.
+The system was made up of streets and malls departing from all directions, all with identical doors.
+It was so complicated that even the bravest would not have ventured into the maze without an orientation guide consisting of a coil of rope or thick brabant attached to the front door to unfold as you progress, your progression through the tunnels.
+As a child I used to go to the fort with boys my age, but we didn’t dare go very far, we always stayed in places where there was sun, because we were so afraid of getting lost after listening. to all of them the stories that the Indians told us about the place ………. “

-Garcilaso continues pointing out: “Some of the tunnels reached Cusco, three kilometers away, communicating Saqsaywamán with the Koricancha and other buildings.
-Other tunnels went into the very heart of the Andes, not knowing exactly where they were leading. “
+Garcilaso continues: “Some of the tunnels reached Cusco, three kilometers away, connecting Saqsaywamán to the Koricancha and other buildings.
+Other tunnels went deep into the heart of the Andes, not knowing exactly where they were leading. “

-Investigations into these labyrinths became important again in 2003, when the international press echoed after the discovery of a large underground tunnel two kilometers long in the Cusco subsoil.
-Finding was done as a result of the work carried out by the KORICANCHA PROJECT by the Spanish archaeologist Anselm Pi Rambla and his exploration team, who says that this tunnel connects Sacsayhuamán with the Koricancha (current temple of Santo Domingo).
+Investigations into these labyrinths gained importance in 2003, when the international press echoed the discovery of a large two-kilometer-long underground tunnel in the basement of Cusco.
+The discovery was made based on the work carried out by PROJECT KORICANCHA by Spanish archaeologist Anselm Pi Rambla and his exploration team, who claim that this tunnel connects Sacsayhuamán to Koricancha (now Santo Domingo’s temple).